BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Speak to the reader

 Address the reader directly.
 Whenever possible, try using active instead of passive voice.
-Make reader a part the conversation by using second-person pronouns like "you, your and yours".
+Make the reader a part the conversation by using second-person pronouns like "you, your and yours".
 Do not write in first-person and avoid giving predictions and personal opinions.

 ##### Don't